gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 {% image src="lockdown-iphone/use-screen-time-passcode.png" caption="If not using Family Sharing, tap to set a passcode" alt="locking down an iPhone: click 'Use Screen Time Passcode' and set a totally unique 4-digit code" /%}

-At the next screen, enter and confirm a _4 digit passcode:_
+Which will bring up _this screen_ (if it's not already up), where you should enter and confirm a _4 digit passcode:_

 {% image src="lockdown-iphone/set-passcode.png" caption="Set and confirm your UNIQUE passcode" alt="locking down an iPhone: when prompted, choose a unique passcode to protect Screen Time" /%}